 Slowly, but surely, more and more young people are going vegan or vegetarian.
 I can’t blame them.
-Veggies are good and good for ou.
+Veggies are good and good for you.
 Sometimes the choices on or around campus just aren’t that healthy.
 So more veggies, please!
 My daughter was a vegetarian for about two years until she could no longer resist a big, juicy burger.
 Now she is a vegetarian most of the time with an occasional burger or piece of chicken.
 Whichever way works for your student; the good news there is plenty of veggies around and restaurants by FSU that cater to our vegan Noles.

-Sweet Pea Café – on W. Tharpe Street gets most of their produce locally from a farm less than a mile away.
+Sweet Pea Café – on W. Tharpe Street gets most of its produce locally from a farm less than a mile away.

 Soul Vegetarian Restaurant – on Adams Street specializes in gluten-free meals and even has cooking classes.
 And, by the way, Bite Squad will deliver from here.

 Some other really good ones:

 Nefertari’s – is a little on the higher end.
-They cater to both the vegan and vegetarian.
+They cater to both vegan and vegetarian.

 Chipotle – This is not just for meat lovers.
 In fact, most of the vegans we spoke with are bigger fans than we are (and we are pretty big fans).
 Check out the sofritas (ground tofu) or a veggie bowl.
 Guacamole is usually extra, but not with the veggie bowl.